-CDL is committed to complying with all applicable EHS legal requirements enforced by local authorities such as the Building and Construction Authority (BCA), National Environment Agency (NEA), Public Utilities Board (PUB), Ministry of Manpower (MOM) and Singapore Civil Defense Force.
-Through constant monitoring, evaluation, and auditing of our ISO14001 and OHSAS18001 certified EHS management system, CDL actively ensures that all our activities and operations comply with existing regulatory requirements.
+CDL is dedicated to mitigating the negative impact of our developments.
+We are also committed to complying with all applicable EHS legal requirements enforced by local authorities, such as BCA, NEA, PUB, Singapore’s National Water Agency, the Ministry of Manpower (MOM) and the Singapore Civil Defence Force.
+Through constant monitoring, evaluation and auditing of our ISO 14001 and ISO 45001-certified EHS management systems, CDL actively ensures that all our activities and operations comply with existing regulatory requirements.

 Managing Water Discharge at Construction Sites

 The discharge of wastewater into public sewerage system and open drains, canals and rivers are strictly regulated by PUB, Singapore’s National Water Agency and NEA.
 To ensure that Total Dissolved Solids (TDS) and Total Suspended Solids (TSS) readings of the discharged water do not exceed the legal limit of 1,000 mg/litre and 50 mg/litre respectively16, CDL works closely with all our contractors to track the quality of water discharged into public sewerage and drainage systems.
 At all our construction sites, Earth Control Measures (ECM) are implemented to prevent silt from polluting our waterways.
 In the incidence of exceeded TSS readings, prompt corrective actions are taken to rectify the issue.
 CDL will continue to work with contractors to increase vigilance in the management of water discharge.

 Please slide left to view more.

 Managing Vector and Pest Control at Construction Sites